goodloop/autoware_auto_mirror/docs/installation/lgsvl.md

 Now start your favorite browser and go to [http://127.0.0.1:8080](http://127.0.0.1:8080) where simulations can be configured.

-**Note:** When running LGSVL Simulator in a Docker container, the "Open Browser..." button in the simulator window does not work.
+@note When running LGSVL Simulator in a Docker container, the "Open Browser..." button in the simulator window does not work.

-**Note:** When running LGSVL Simulator for the first time, you may be asked to log into [https://account.lgsvlsimulator.com/](https://account.lgsvlsimulator.com/).
+@note When running LGSVL Simulator for the first time, you may be asked to log into [https://account.lgsvlsimulator.com/](https://account.lgsvlsimulator.com/).
 If you have an account, log in.
 If you do not have an account, create one, then log in.

 #### Troubleshooting